-NOTE: In the A/C mode, there will be a delay of several minutes before the refrigerant in the air-conditioning system begins to cool the motorhome, as the compressor is on a time delay circuit and it must also cool the ductwork to the vents first.
+NOTE: In the A/C mode, there will be a delay of several minutes before the refrigerant in the airconditioning system begins to cool the

-- 2. Select the Fan Mode operation (AUTO) or set the Fan Speed operation (LOW or HIGH) to select the fan speed desired. - 3.
-Press the Up or Down buttons to set the desired temperature for the motorhome.
+3. Press the Up or Down buttons to set the desired temperature for the motorhome.